TheDigitalCatOnline/blog_source/pelican/content/rsa-keys.markdown

     2a:2b:63:40:d5:2e:1a:36
 ```

-The fields are the same we found in the ASN.1 structure, this being only a different representation of the same data.
+The fields are the same we found in the ASN.1 structure, but in this representation we have a better view of the specific values of the RSA key.
 You can compare the two and see that the value of the fields are the same.

+If you want to learn something about RSA try to investigate the historical reasons behind the choice of 65537 as a common public exponent (as you can see in the `publicExponent` section here).

 ## PKCS #8 vs PKCS #1